friederjanmoerman/ez/README.md

 # ez
-Customized npm script used as a slim front-end web development tool task runner comparable with Gulp or Grunt.
+HTML website template with a customized npm script used as a slim front-end web development tool task runner comparable with Gulp or Grunt.